 - Always limb a tree after it is cut down.
-Only then can limbing be done safely and properly. - Leave the larger limbs underneath the felled tree to support the tree as you work.
-Start at the base of the felled tree and work - toward the top, cutting branches and limbs.
-Remove small limbs with one cut. - Keep the tree between you and the chain.
-Cut from the side of the tree opposite the branch you are cutting. - Remove larger, supporting branches with the cutting techniques described in BUCK-ING WITHOUT A SUPPORT. - Always use an overcut to cut small and freely hanging limbs.
-Undercutting could cause limbs to fall and pinch the saw.
+Only then can limbing be done safely and properly. - Leave the larger limbs underneath the felled tree to support the tree as you work. - Start at base of the felled tree and work to ward the top, cutting branches and limbs.
+Remove small limbs with one cut. - Keep the tree between you and the chain as much as possible.
+Cut from the side of the tree opposite the branch your are cutting. - Remove larger, supporting branches with the cutting techniques described in BUCK-ING WITHOUT A SUPPORT. - Always use an overcut to cut small and freely hanging limbs.
+Undercutting could cause limbs to fall and pinch saw.